BOOK CLUB

 Roddy Doyle will be joining us from Ireland for a discussion over Zoom of his brilliant trilogy on Paula Spencer, starting with The Women Who Walked Into Doors, then to Paula Spencer, and right up to this year's The Women Behind the Door.
 His first book was earth shattering to me, when I read it --twice in a row-- without consciously understanding that I was also living this kind of life, albeit in a higher socio-economic level than Paula.
 The latest book is a devastating and spot-on examination of domestic abuse's impact to the mother and daughter relationship.

-I met a group of women who’d been in violent relationships, years ago—when [The Women Who Walked Into Doors] first came out.
+Paula Spencer is the character I’m most proud of.
+I met a group of women who’d been in violent relationships, years ago - when The Women first came out.
 They’d all read the book, and one of them said: ‘How did you get inside my fuckin’ head?’
-It’s the best review I ever got.
+It’s the best review I ever got.”

 The authors of these 17 books have joined us for Finding Our Voices discussions!